 ii Non-compete clauses

-The correctness of the Stratech proposition has since been doubted (although nevertheless still followed and applied),22 or otherwise not expressly considered in the High Court.23 There are also High Court decisions that apply the Stratech proposition in a straightforward manner.24 It would be interesting if an appropriate case were to be brought before the Court of Appeal for a fresh decision on whether the Stratech proposition remains good law.
+The correctness of the Stratech proposition has since been doubted (although nevertheless still followed and applied),21 or otherwise not expressly considered in the High Court.22 However, the majority of subsequent High Court decisions still apply the Stratech proposition in a straightforward manner.23 It would be interesting if an appropriate case were to be brought before the Court of Appeal for a fresh decision on whether the Stratech proposition remains good law.
 Until then though, given the binding nature of Court of Appeal decisions over the High Court in Singapore's legal system, employers should as a matter of prudence treat the Stratech proposition as continuing to apply.